pyrogram/pyrogram/docs/source/start/updates.rst

     app.run()

+Let's examine these four new pieces.

 #.
-Let's examine these four new pieces.
-First one: a callback function we defined which accepts two arguments -
+A callback function we defined which accepts two arguments -
     *(client, message)*.
 This will be the function that gets executed every time a new message arrives and Pyrogram will call that function by passing the client instance and the new message instance as argument.